 - In the Exo Squad episode "Scorched Venus", a member of the eponymous squad, Nara Burns, is captured by the Neosapiens after a botched deployment to Venus (which, in the setting, has been terraformed to have breathable atmosphere) and is forcibly marched together with other Terran prisoners to help construct a secret GRAF Shield facility.
 Many of Burns' fellow captives die en route, which lies right across a Venusian desert.

-- Wikipedia has a list, including examples from as far back as 1603; notable Death Marches include the forced relocation of Native American tribes, war crimes committed by both the Soviets and the Nazis during the failed invasion of Russia, and Stalin's forced transfer of groups within the Soviet Union.
+- Wikipedia has a list, including examples from as far back as 1603; notable Death Marches include the forced relocation of Native American tribes (among them, the Long Walk of the Navajo and the Cherokee Trail of Tears), war crimes committed by both the Soviets and the Nazis during the failed invasion of Russia, and Stalin's forced transfer of groups within the Soviet Union.

 - In 1945, the Nazis had concentration camp inmates in death marches far from Allied forces which would have freed them.